 Those acids which are required by the human body but these type of acids can be produced inside the body are called non – essential amino acids.
 Example: glycine and alanine.

 Q 12.
-Relate the following with proteins.
+Define the following as related to proteins

-(a) Primary Structure
+(i) Primary Structure

 We can refer to the specific sequence, in which various amino acids are present if we talk about the primary structure of the protein.
 Like the sequence of linkage between amino acid in a polypeptide chain.